QryptInc/qrypt-security-quickstarts-cpp/docs/QUICKSTART-BUILD.md

 1. `./qrypt --help`

 ### Testing
 If googletest is installed on your system, you may add `-DENABLE_TESTS=ON` to your cmake command to enable an automated validation suite which can be run with `./qrypt test`:
+1. `cmake -B build -DCMAKE_BUILD_TYPE=Release -DENABLE_TESTS=ON`
+2. `cmake --build build --config Release`

 ![test example](res/rest_run.png)